 This natural breast reconstruction procedure was first developed as the Goldilocks mastectomy, a technique originally invented by Dr. Heather Richardson, our colleague at the Bedford Breast Center.
 Historically, patients had two options—amputation or complex reconstruction.
 “Goldilocks” refers to a third option, offering a middle ground between the two extremes for certain patients who meet the physical requirements for an optimal outcome.

 Goldilocks is a mastectomy with a skin closure that preserves local subcutaneous fat, and the result appears to be more like a small breast, with no nipple present.
 This allows for a more aesthetic closure for simple mastectomy.
-Dr. Richardson and Dr. Cassileth then advanced the technique to allow for the nipple to be preserved, and to further recruit local fat into the area.
-This led to our current natural appearing breast reconstruction, which looks more like a small sized breast reduction, although in fact it is a complete nipple-sparing mastectomy.
+Dr. Richardson and Beverly Hills plastic surgeon Dr. Cassileth then advanced the technique to allow for the nipple and areola to be preserved using the Wise pattern incision—also known as the anchor incision often used in breast lift procedures—and to further recruit local fat into the area.
+This led to our current natural appearing SWIM Flap breast reconstruction, which looks more like a small-sized breast reduction, although in fact, it is a complete nipple-sparing mastectomy.